Best Outdoor Security Cameras of 2025

 Getting hands-on experience with outdoor security cameras made it easier to assess these features and narrow down our top picks.
 Let’s take a look at our findings and why these security cameras made the list.

-Pro Tip: We make the most of our SimpliSafe Outdoor Camera Pro by pairing it with a SimpliSafe Pro monitoring plan.
-This unlocks Active Guard Outdoor Protection and video verification, which can reduce police response times1.
+Pro Tip: We maximize our SimpliSafe Outdoor Camera Pro’s effectiveness by combining it with SimpliSafe’s Pro monitoring plan.
+This combination unlocks Active Guard Outdoor Protection and video verification, which allows agents to control the camera and use its two-way talk to deter potential criminals.

 Outdoor Security Cameras Overview